GiorgioDeAngelis/smart-ar-viewer/readme.txt

 ✅ **Canvas:-** Fully customize the display canvas for frontend presentation.
 ✅ **Camera Settings:-** Customize camera placement for your AR and 3D models.
 ✅ **Shadow Control:-** Adjustable shadow intensity from 0 to 10 for realistic lighting effects.
+✅ **Model Scale:-** Control model size with adjustable scale from 0 to 100%.
 ✅ **Light & Environment:-** Adjust lighting and environmental elements to make your 3D model bloom in real time.

 == Get SMART AR VIEWER for Elementor ==